jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-12-my-2024-year-in-review/index.md

 I feel so blessed and grateful for getting to experience what being a dad is.
 For many reasons, trying to be present and there for my kid when he needs me is super important for me.
 I remember and cherish so many memories with my dad, and in some ways I do wish he spent more time playing with me when I was little.
 We did play a lot of board games, he even created our own version of monopoly which turned out really cool.
 I also remember when he played StarCraft with me (I must have been 15 ish at the time).
 It was nice to spend some time with my dad this summer in Cyprus, for the first time in quite some time, perhaps 6 or so years.

 I'm not sure where to even begin here; there's just quite a few things to cover.
-But let's break it down into a few main subtopics.
+And everyday I get to spend with my kid is a gift, and I appreciate it immensely.
+It sucks to not be able to be there with him every single day, that will always be something that bugs me, but for what it is, I think we're making the best out of the situation we have.

+From going to museums, chatting about space, reading books together, playing games together, table tennis, badminton, crossfit together, so many important and cherished moments I could never put into words.

 TODO:'